sarkershantonu/Automation-Getting-Started/Cucumber-Parallel/README.md

 Using Allure with cucumber JVM

 # Target
-a simple calculator for testing cucumber features in parallel
+a simple calculator for testing cucumber features/scenarios in parallel

 # Testing command
 (use maven 3.3.9)

-mvn clean test
+mvn clean verify

 # How it works
  1. First it reads the pom configuration